j-clawson/j-clawson/README.md

 **Libraries/Frameworks**: BeautifulSoup, Matplotlib, NumPy, Pandas, Seaborn, Sentence Transformers, scikit-learn
 **Tools**: Git, Jupyter Notebooks, Microsoft Office Suite (Excel, PowerPoint, etc), Microsoft SQL Server, Tableau, Vector Databases (Chroma)

+## 🔭 Relevant Experience

 <!--
 **j-clawson/j-clawson** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+-  I’m currently working on ...
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...